-Recent DEI formal training
+Recent DEI formal training and experience

 - 2021 University of Michigan Diversity, Equity, and Inclusion Summit